11 Habits of Confident People

 7. Don’t Demean Others

-Just as confident people do not dwell on failure or self-doubt, the also do not speak negatively of others.
+Just as confident people don’t dwell on failure or self-doubt, they also don’t speak negatively of others.
 Boosting someone else’s confidence is far more inspiring and uplifting than demeaning them, for both them and you.
+Plus, connecting with someone new could bring new, exciting opportunities your way.

 8. Take Responsibility

-Entrepreneurship can be scary.
-You may have people in your life that are all caution and no encouragement.
-While it’s important to listen to those people, do not take it to heart.
-You know yourself and your business.
-Have confidence in that.
+Entrepreneurship can sometimes be overwhelming.
+You may have people in your life who are overly cautious and not very encouraging.
+While it’s important to listen to those people, don’t take it to heart.
+You know yourself and your business, have confidence in that.

 10. Dedicate Your Energy to Things That Matter Most

-Confident people know when to say no. Make sure you save time and energy for your priorities.
-People will respect you more for it.
+Confident people know when to say no. They’re careful not to spread themselves too thin and save time and energy for their priorities.
+In the end, people will respect you more for it and know that you’ll have much to contribute when you say yes.